theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - G. The code does not compile.

 ### A1.
+G. Line 5 does not compile.
+This question is checking to see if you are paying attention to the types. `numFish` is an `int` and 1 is an `int`.
+Therefore, we use numeric addition and get 5.
+The problem is that we can't store an `int` in a `String` variable.
+Supposing line 5 said `String anotherFish = numFish + 1 + "";`.
+In that case, the answer would be options A and D. The variable defined on line 5 be the string "5", and both output statements would use concatenation.

 ### Q2.
 Which of the followoing are output by this code?
 (Choose all that apply)
 ```java